sharifAhmd/cuda-101/README.md

 - Implemented IEEE754 Bit Extraction for sign, exponent and mantissa bits.

 ## Day-12
-- Done with Chapter-7 of PMPP book on Parallel patterns: convolution.
+- Going through Chapter-7 of PMPP book on Parallel patterns: convolution.
 - Implemented 1D-convolution to test it out.

+## Day-13
+- Going through  Chapter-7 of PMPP book on Parallel patterns: convolution.
+- Implemented 2D-convolution to test it out.